singharchana105/Ansible_Archana_Repo/README.md

     - name: Show Uptime
       command: uptime
 esc:wq enter
-ansible-playbook date_play.yml (ansible-playbook command hai and date_play.yml meri file hai) But in this output you did not see date because of verboes ansible-playbook -v date_play.yml (add -v and now date will showing)
+run: ansible-playbook date_play.yml (ansible-playbook command hai and date_play.yml meri file hai) But in this output you did not see date because of verboes then run: ansible-playbook -v date_play.yml (add -v and now date will showing) Adding `-v` (verbose mode) will display the actual results of the commands executed on the servers.

 boommmmmmmmmmmmmm

-Now ab mujhe Nginx install karna hai **prd** server par
+Now i want Nginx install karna hai **prd** server par

 playbook script